Nidhi-Bharti2407/Nidhi-Bharti2407/README.md

 * 🔭 I am currently learning DevOps tools and MERN stack development.
 * 👯 I’m looking to collaborate on Frontend development.
 * 📫 Feel free to Ping me on [LinkdIn](https://www.linkedin.com/in/nidhi-bharti-7643a2193/)
-* 💬 Ask me about anything I'll there for help you.
+* 💬 Ask me about anything; I'll be there to help you.

 <!--